daniloefl/hfnum/README.md

 The software is a Python library, where the calculations are done in C++, but the configuration of the parameters is done in Python.
 Example Python configurations for the Hydrogen, Helium, Lithium and Beryllium can be seen in the share directory.
+A configuration for Borum is available, but there is a bug if l > 0, preventing the code from working properly in this case.

 The basic configuration works as follows:

 ```